wso2/docs-is/en/docs/learn/extension-points-for-oauth.md

 <tbody>
 <tr class="odd">
 <td>Usage</td>
 <td>This extension point can be used when the client credential authentication needs to be customized when issuing tokens.
-By default the Identity Server validates the client id and secret.</td>
+By default WSO2 Identity Server validates the client id and secret.</td>
 </tr>
 <tr class="even">
 <td>Interface</td>